Teemu Mäki: Controversies

-As a student at the Academy of Fine Arts in Helsinki, in 1988 Teemu Mäki became notorious in Finland for a video art work titled Sex and Death, which includes a segment in which he killed a cat and masturbated over the cat's dead body.
+As a student at the Academy of Fine Arts in Helsinki, in 1988 Teemu Mäki became notorious in Finland for a video art work titled Sex and Death, which includes a segment in which he utterly grotesque way killed a cat and masturbated over the cat's dead body.

 In 1991 Mäki was convicted of fraud and animal cruelty due to his giving an affidavit to a local animal rescue center, that he would treat the animal well and would not kill it without the rescue centre's permission.
 The court of appeal concluded, that the cat did not die quickly enough due to the poor quality of the axe used.
 The controversy was renewed in 2004, when the modern art museum Kiasma bought the video for its collection.
 After the second uproar in 2004 Mäki wrote an essay about the subject.